ghezalahmad/SequentialLearningApp/README.md

-# A guide to SLAMD
+# A comprehensive guide to SLAMD

 In this quick guide the functions of the app are described in detail.
 The app is divided into the four main windows "Upload", "Data Info", "Design Space Explorer" and "Sequenital Learning", which are explained below.